-The word “VeAhavta” is Hebrew; it was a part of the language that Jesus of Nazareth spoke in Palestine approximately 2,000 years ago.
+The word “VeAhavta” is Hebrew; it was a part of a language that Jesus of Nazareth spoke in Palestine approximately 2,000 years ago.
 “VeAhavta” is a verb, active in voice and imperative in form, which means, “You shall love.”
 As such, “VeAhavta” is a word that demands obedience because it is spoken as an order or a command.
 It is not a word that offers the hearer a choice in the matter.
 The word means, “You shall love,” not “you may love if you would like; that is up to you.”
 VeAhavta is a very important word in the Bible because of what it means and the manner in which Jesus and other Jews faithfully used it then and still use it today.
 The Gospels contain several examples of Jesus’ use of the word “VeAhavta,” including one that nicely illustrates the uncompromising nature of the word when its object is the noun, “neighbor.”

 In Matthew 22:36-39, a Torah lawyer is reported to have asked Jesus, “Rabbi, which of the mitzvot [usually translated as “commandments”] in the Torah is the most important?”
 Jesus responded, “‘You shall love [that is, “VeAhavta”] Adonai your God with all your heart and with all your soul and with all your strength.’
 This is the greatest and most important mitzvah.
 And a second is similar to it, ‘You shall love your neighbor as yourself’.”
 In Luke, it is reported that the lawyer asked Jesus the follow-up question, “And who is my neighbor?”
 (Luke 10:29.)* Phrased another way, Jesus was asked, “Who exactly is it that I should love as myself?”
 As was typical for the Jewish sages of his time, Jesus responds with a parable and a question of his own (Luke 10:30-36) which demonstrate that his approach toward defining the word “neighbor” is wholly different from the norm.